HL7/fhir-medication-rems-ig/input/pagecontent/cds-cards.md

 **General guidelines for a REMS Administrator System returning Cards:**

-*  The `Card.indicator` denotes the urgency or importance of what the card conveys.
+*  The `Card.indicator` denotes the urgency or importance of what the Card conveys.
 It **SHOULD** be populated from the perspective of _clinical importance and/or risk_ to the patient, versus importance from an administrative perspective.
 For example, while a REMS Administrator might perceive a provider not being registered for a REMS Program as very important and urgent from the perspective of being able to prescribe and dispense a REMS drug, it would be, at most, a `warning` to the user according to the conventions for presenting Cards.
 The indicator value, `critical`, must be reserved for reporting the risk of life or death or other serious clinical outcomes.
 Most REMS responses **SHOULD** be marked as `info`.

 *  The `Card.source.label` **SHOULD** be populated with the name of the REMS program that the user and patient would recognize.
 In general this would be based on the name of the drug being requested.